LouieLabata/personal-website/README.md

 # THIS IS LJ's NOTE

-This project is based almost entirely off EGATOR's YouTube tutorial linked below https://www.youtube.com/watch?v=G-Cr00UYokU
+This project is inspired by EGATOR's YouTube tutorial linked below https://www.youtube.com/watch?v=G-Cr00UYokU

 ------------------------------------------------------------------------------------------------------------